10-Q 1 fstr-20240930.htm 10-Q fstr-20240930

 Cougar purchase accounting adjustment (445)(445)

-On November 17, 2023, the Company acquired Cougar Mountain Precast, LLC., for which all purchase accounting adjustments were finalized as of March 31, 2024.
-Purchase accounting finalization during the three months ended March 31, 2024 included adjustments to record $429 of gross intangible assets for customer relationships with a weighted average amortization period of 5 years.
+On November 17, 2023, the Company acquired the operating assets of Cougar Mountain Precast, LLC, for which all purchase accounting adjustments were finalized as of March 31, 2024.
+Purchase accounting finalization during the first quarter of 2024 included adjustments to record $429 of gross intangible assets for customer relationships with a weighted average amortization period of 5 years.

 The following table sets forth the components of the Company’s intangible assets for the periods presented: